rcorcs/rcorcs.github.io/blog/1_static_x_inline_keywords.md

 Once each object file has been created by the back-end, the linker is responsible for combining all of them into a single executable.
-During this process, the linker identifies that there are multiple definitions of an *external symbol* a name conflict between read these files and identifies that a given symbol is defined in more than one of the object files being linked **[TODO: More details]**.
+During this process, the linker identifies that there are multiple definitions of an *external symbol*, which means that they are conflicting symbols.
+At this point, the previous error is raised.

 One way the programmer can avoid that is by defining the copies of the function as having a local linkage by using the `static` keyword.
+That is, the copies will be only internal to their files, avoiding the previous conflict between external symbols.
+The example below can be compiled without any problem:

 `file1.c`
 ```C